-Both the G1X Mark II and the RX0 II are recent models that are part of the current product line-up.
-The G1X Mark II replaced the earlier Canon G1 X, while the RX0 II followed on from the Sony RX0.
+The RX0 II is a recent model that features in the current product line-up of Sony.
+In contrast, the G1X Mark II has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G1X Mark II was succeeded by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So what is the bottom line?
 Is the Canon G1 X Mark II better than the Sony RX0 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.